dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 - Name of project:
 - Team Website (if applicable):
-- Proposal Wallet Address (*mandatory; must have minimum 5000 OCEAN already to be eligible):
+- Proposal Wallet Address (*mandatory; must have minimum 5000 OCEAN already in wallet to be eligible):
 - The proposal in one sentence:
 - Which category best describes your project?
 Pick one or more.
   - [ ] Build / improve applications or integrations to Ocean